skopu/sofort-rails-client-api/README.md

 sofort-rails-client-api
 =======================

-client for newest sofort api
+Rails client for newest sofort api

 it's only example module for sofort(using gem 'httparty')
 =======================